Healthy Homes Assessment St Leonards

 What We Do

-As building inspectors, we take on all components of professional house inspections.
-We are there to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all aspects associated with expert home Inspections.
+We’re there to ensure you make the right decision when buying your next home.

-We are serious about your investment We will conduct detailed examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of buying or owning a house.
+We consider your investment to be a serious one, and undertake detailed inspections so you won’t get any unexpected or expensive expenses, which means you can relax and focus on the fun parts of buying or owning your own house.

-We specialise in a variety of solutions to make sure you are fully informed about the condition of any property you may be thinking of buying or selling as well as additional solutions.
+We are specialised in a range of services to make sure you are fully aware of the state of any property you might be thinking of buying or selling in addition to other services.

-Not only do we collaborate with you, but we also work with some big clients like the local authorities, banks and insurance companies.
-Evidently , they like our peace of mind provided, by the data contained that we provide in our reports of building inspections.
+Not only do we cooperate with you, we also work with large clients including local councils, banks and insurance firms.
+They clearly appreciate this peace of mind provided, thanks to the information in our building inspection reports.

-With our systematic approach to your inspection of your home and the latest in technology for software including digital photos imbedded into your reports, you can actually see any issues that may be identified.
-With our comprehensive reporting it is easy to understand why we have so many clients who recommend our services to their family and friends.
+We have a systematic method of conducting your home inspection and the latest software technology that incorporates digital images into your reports, you can actually see any issues identified.
+Thanks to our detailed report, it is no wonder that we receive so many referrals from clients our service to family and acquaintances.

 Have Peace of Mind - Get in Touch